By guest writer Beth Nativ: Lucie’s List subscriber, teacher, and children’s book aficionado.

 Everyone needs this book.
 EVERYONE.
 I can’t imagine how children ever enjoyed bedtime before this book was published.
 (Of course, ever since I saw the Simpsons episode in which Christopher Walken reads a portion of this book, I’ve read it – in my mind – in his voice, which is both hilarious and terrifying.)

 More likely than not, someone read you this book when you were very small.
-After more than fifty years, this quiet story of a little boy out and about on a winter’s day is still a staple in early childhood classrooms and bedside tables.
+After more than fifty years, this quiet story of a little boy out and about on a winter’s day is still a staple in early childhood classrooms and on bedside tables everywhere.
 I’ve read it a hundred times, and after each reading I just feel all warm inside.

 What does a creative and attentive dad do when his son is having a bad day?
 Why, he turns him into a pizza!
 This book gives everyone permission to stretch their imaginations when stuck inside on a rainy day.
 Read the book and then turn your kid into a burrito — or maybe some sushi.

 Also a lift-the-flap book, this classic by Rod Campbell is a must-have for every child’s library.
-The narrator asks the zoo for a pet, but isn’t quite satisfied with each animal that is sent.
-The elephant is too big (of course); the giraffe is too tall (what did he expect?).
+The narrator asks the zoo for a pet, but isn’t quite satisfied with each animal sent.
+The elephant is too big (of course); the giraffe is too tall (what did he expect?)… you get the idea.

 The illustrations and accompanying flaps give little readers the chance to guess which animal has just arrived.
 In teaching, we call this making inferences.